-The Department of Archaeology has an excellent reputation for archaeological fieldwork (both survey and excavation) and is well equipped to undertake most types of field projects.
+The Department of Archaeology and Anthropology has an excellent reputation for archaeological fieldwork (both survey and excavation) and is well equipped to undertake most types of field projects.
 Laboratory teaching and research is supported by a dedicated technician.

 Our facilities comprise a computer laboratory, an analytical laboratory and a teaching laboratory and a finds and (wet) sample processing laboratory, and we have storage facilities for finds and environmental samples.
 We also make use of computer laboratories and larger teaching rooms elsewhere on campus.

 We have a Bartington magnetic susceptibility meter and excellent laboratory equipment enabling the study

 of morphological (e.g. grain size analysis, low and high power microscopy), mineral magnetic (e.g. magnetic susceptibility, photo) and geochemical (e.g. using photometers and XRF) bulk and core samples.

 We have state-of-the-art field equipment, including Geoscan resistivity meters and Geoscan magnetometers.
 We also have total stations, differential GPS's, manual and powered augers, pulse EKKO Pro Ground-Penetrating Radar equipment, X-Ray Florescence (XRF) analyser and enough excavation gear to equip a team of 70.